OpenSmock/PharoStreamDeck/yearSelector/README.md

 <img width="575" alt="pharostreamdeck not clicked" src="https://github.com/OpenSmock/PharoStreamDeck/assets/76944457/5efd1ce7-f18c-44ec-8319-ef7e4501fc8b">

 Year actions are on the first row, Percent actions on the second. \
-Left side of the profile : YearWitness and PercentWitness actions (which does not include the text accompanying them) \
+Left side of the profile : YearWitness and PercentWitness actions (text not being part of the plugin) \
 Right side of the profile : YearSelector and PercentSelector actions

 The year value can be between 0, 5, 10, 15 and 20.